kaykakaraka/CV/README.md

 **Freelance Performer**
 - performing in the UK and abroad
-- touring and spending a lot of time with a small group of people
+- touring and working intensively with a small group
 - puppeteering

 ## Education